shzlw/poli/docs/data-source.md

 # Data Source

 Poli connects to database through the JDBC interface.
-You can try connect to any databases that provides JDBC drivers.
+You can try connect to any databases that supports JDBC drivers.
 To configure Poli to connect to different databases, two steps are required.

 ## Download the JDBC jar file